 There should be no moisture left in the chilies.
 After washing the chilies, wipe them dry properly with a kitchen towel.

-Even the knife, chopping board, and jar you will use to store the pickle should be properly cleaned and dried.
+The knife, chopping board, and jar you will use to store the pickle should be properly cleaned and dried.

 Use mustard oil for authentic tastes.
 It adds a pungent raw taste, which makes the pickle even more delicious.